MiLabHITSZ/2022YeC2FMI/README.md

 > python main_attack_antidefense.py

-- note that you should create directory `gen_figures/DE_facescrub_mobile_M100_counter/` before running since our code does not automatically generate it.
+- note that you should create directory `gen_figures/DE_facescrub_mobile_M100_counter/` in your project before running since our code does not automatically generate it.

 ### Or you can train your own models and change the models in script `main_attack_antidefense.py`.